The Good Samaritan

 It helps to know that

-The Jericho referred to in the story of the Good Samaritan is not Joshua’s Jericho, where ‘the walls came tumbling down’ (see the bottom of the map above, to the right of Jerusalem).
+- The Jericho referred to in the story of the Good Samaritan is not Joshua’s Jericho, where ‘the walls came tumbling down’ and Rahab the prostitute heroically hid the Hebrew spies.
 1st century Jericho was a mile and a half south of the ancient city.
 It provided houses and services for the administrative staff that served the winter palaces at Jericho, which had been renovated and built by Herod the Great.
 At the time of Jesus, there was no longer a royal court in Jericho – King Herod was dead – but it was still a thriving city.

 Think about this